motykatomasz/DeepImagePrior/README.md

 # Deep Image Prior <br> Reproducibility Project

 ## Introduction
-This blog post is for the reproducibility project for the TU Delft Deep Learning course.
-What we are going to attempt in this blog post is to reproduce the experiments and the results from the paper  "Deep Image Prior"[[1]](#citation-1) without running or consulting its available code.
+"Deep Image Prior"[[1]](#citation-1) works upon the problem of involving large number of training samples by a novel idea to utilise Network structure parameters to train a model.
+With this project for TUDelft Deep Learning Course, we are trying to reproduce results from the paper without any consultation of the paper's available code so that we get a better understanding of their approach by reproducing their work independently.

 ## Problems tackled by the paper
 The problems tackled by the paper are problem of image restoration.
 Some example of image restoration tasks are for example: